 By Moove In Self Storage

 Moving your entire household from your old home to your new one can be stressful!
-Here’s an easy to use checklist to get you moving toward a smooth transition.
+Here’s an easy to use checklist with moving tips for a smooth transition.

 Take stock in every room, go through every closet, cabinet and drawer.
 Make the decision on what to keep and what you can discard or donate.
 Also keep track of any items that need special packing attention.
 Make a checklist on paper for each room as you go.
 You can also move things into these categories.
 For example, one corner is for donating items, another is for the trash, and another is for items you are keeping.
 You can even tag items as you go if you don’t want to move them into groups.